Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

 When is Hurricane Idalia expected to make landfall?

-Idalia is expected to make landfall along the Gulf Coast of Florida on Wednesday, Aug.
-30, with officials estimating that the storm will intensify rapidly over the next 12 to 18 hours.
+Idalia is expected to make landfall along the Gulf Coast of Florida on Wednesday.

 "We do expect Hurricane Idalia to be a major hurricane that will strike the state of Florida," DeSantis said at Monday's briefing, warning that residents living across Florida's Gulf Coast should prepare for "major impacts" tied to the oncoming storm.